 Few people can hope to have as much impact as Hedy Lamarr.
-A star of the silver screen, she also invented the technology that would eventually lead to such tools as Bluetooth communication.
-The Lamarr exhibition at Vienna’s Jewish Museum shines a light on this multifaceted personality.
+A star of the silver screen, she also invented the technology that eventually led to such communication tools as Bluetooth.
+The Lamarr exhibition at Vienna’s Jewish Museum shines a spotlight on this multifaceted personality.

 - Runs Nov 27 – May 10, 2020

 - Accessible with a normal entrance ticket* or a Vienna Pass

 - All display information in German and English

 - See also: Jewish Museum visitor & tickets info